Prince Georg of Denmark: Later life

-Prince Georg was in the line of succession to the Danish throne until the passing of the Act of Succession of 27 March 1953 which restricted succession rights to descendants of Christian X. At this time, his Danish title changed from Prins til Danmark (Prince to Denmark) to Prins af Danmark (Prince of Denmark).
+As a result of the Act of Succession of 1953, which restricts the throne to those descended from Christian X and his wife, Alexandrine of Mecklenburg-Schwerin, through approved marriages, he lost his place in the line of succession like his brother Flemming had in 1948.
+At this time, his Danish title changed from Prins til Danmark (Prince to Denmark) to Prins af Danmark (Prince of Denmark).

 He served as defense attaché to London and military, naval and air attaché at Paris.
-In 1975, he was named Honorary Colonel of the 5th Batallion of the Queen's Regiment in the British Army.
+In 1975, he was named Honorary Colonel of the 5th Battalion of the Queen's Regiment in the British Army.
 He was an Honorary Knight Commander of the Royal Victorian Order and a Knight of the Order of the Elephant.

-Princess Anne died in 1980.
-In 1981, he attended the wedding of Charles, Prince of Wales, and Lady Diana Spencer.
+Anne died in 1980.
+In 1981, Georg attended the wedding of Charles, Prince of Wales, and Lady Diana Spencer.
 He died in Copenhagen on 29 September 1986 at the age of 66.
-He and wife are both buried in the grounds of Bernstorff Palace.
+He and his wife are both buried in the grounds of Bernstorff Palace.
 His will was sealed in London after his death.
 His estate was valued at £785,000 (or £1.8m in 2022 when adjusted for inflation).